Real cars run on electricity

 In Denmark, electric vehicles recently secured a significant spot as the Danish government announced a historic EUR 21.5 billion transport boost.
 A new infrastructure plan seeks to ensure that eco-friendly road paving, new battery-driven trains, and instalments of charging stations for electric vehicles tie the country together in a greener fashion towards 2035.

 Crafted around Denmark’s binding climate law to reduce its greenhouse gas emissions by 70 per cent by 2030, solutions for a more energy-efficient public transport system tally more than half the budget.
-As anticipated in the land of wind-swept Vikings picking the two-wheeler whether snowing or sleeting, EUR 400 million is earmarked to get even more Danes biking.
+As anticipated in the land of wind-swept Vikings picking the two-wheeler whether snowing or sleeting, 400 million euro is earmarked to get even more Danes biking.

 Looking at recent announcements over the past few weeks and months, the automotive transition – the zero emission transport revolution – is finally beginning to materialise, after three decades of only talking about it: